platformsh/platformsh-docs/docs/src/development/transfer-dedicated.md

 ## Synchronize files from Development to Staging/Production

-To transfer data into either the Staging or Production environments, download data from your Development environment to your local system and from there to your Production environment.
+To transfer data into either the Staging or Production environment, download data from your Development environment to your local system and from there to your Production environment.

 {{< note theme="warning" >}}